 The Mac won’t shut down

 If shutdown problems continue, try resetting the NVRAM and SMC to see if this helps.
-If this is still no good, then run Apple Diagnostics to see if it can locate any problems.
+If this doesn’t work, you will have to initiate Apple Diagnostics for a deeper problem search.
 If shutdown issues persist, try booting up in Safe Mode and restarting your Mac from this mode.

 Finally, try heading to System Preferences, go to Security & Privacy, and head to FileVault.
-Make sure FileVault is switched off.
-Sometimes, FileVault can cause these shutdown problems unintentionally.
+Make sure you have switched FileVault off.
+FileVault is often the culprit for problems when shutting down.